kfelds1/Final_Project/README.md

 All six (6) tables were succesfully imported.
 ![all%20six%20tables%20successful%20upload](https://github.com/kfelds1/Final_Project/blob/a2e5409492fb4112b694bf86c5937b49e57a6a42/all%20six%20tables%20successful%20upload.png)

-In order to confirm that the tables were created, a query was run using the SELECT function. first 10 rows are shown for each table below:
+In order to confirm that the csv tables were created, a query was run using the SELECT function.
+Below are shown first 10 rows for each table:

 - select_cc_institution_grads_db
 ![select_cc_institution_grads_db](https://github.com/kfelds1/Final_Project/blob/8c40e1721d12e9bc9608aef7c1ebdad7142059ad/select_cc_institution_grads_db.png)